VicMikhailau/MaskedEditText/README.md

 MaskedFormatter formatter = new MaskedFormatter("your_mask");
 mEditText.addTextChangedListener(new MaskedWatcher(formatter, mEditText));
 ```
+Object of MaskedWatcher class has got a weakreference to formatter object, so you must to conside this.

 **For create your mask you need to use following keys:**
 ```
 ANYTHING KEY = *;